 Why is this?

-Or is it that we just don’t understand what “freedom” really means or what it requires?
+Or is it that we just don’t understand what “freedom” really means, or what it actually requires?

 The reality is there are certain aspects of freedom we must recognize and appreciate to truly experience it.
-Because if we don’t, our understanding of freedom will be skewed and will lead us to false conclusions and even resignation.
-So this month we are going to explore some of these topics and difficult issues because we believe that if you approach the concept of freedom with the right frame of mind your chances for experiencing it will increase greatly.
+Because if we don’t, our understanding of freedom will be skewed and will lead us to false conclusions, and even resignation.
+That’s the thread we’ve been pulling on this month, and it’s worth sitting with a little longer here, because if you approach the concept of freedom with the right frame of mind, your chances of experiencing it will increase greatly.

 And that’s what we are after in the end.
 Helping people experience real freedom in their life, not just simple sobriety.